userzoom/UserZoomSDK-docs/ios/sdk-ios-setup.md

 ## Adding the SDK via Swift Package Manager

-To integrate UserzoomSDK into your Xcode project using Swift Package Manager, you need add the repository url UserzoomSDK in your package.swift file or in Xcode, select File ▸ Swift Packages ▸ Add Package Dependency… :
+To integrate the UserzoomSDK into your Xcode project using Swift Package Manager, you need to add the repository url UserzoomSDK in your package.swift file or in Xcode, select File ▸ Swift Packages ▸ Add Package Dependency... :

 ```
 https://github.com/userzoom/UserZoomSDK-iOS